RomanistHere/Measureland/src/markdown/posts/en/why-svelte.md

 #### ...
 After finishing our home...

 Well, it looks okay.
 There are a few things to fix later, when new instruments arrive.
-Some tools weren't very handy or comfortable to use - we decide to get back to the store and tell them about it.
+Some tools weren't very handy or comfortable to use - we decide to contact the store about it.
 But otherwise...
 It felt really nice.
 Especially for such a small tools-store and for the first experience.

 "So, what do you say?" - you ask me.